 The Company maintains a nonqualified defined benefit retirement plan for certain highly compensated employees in the United States.
-Mr. Grubb and Mr. Alfson are the only executive officers named in the Summary Compensation Table to participate in the plan.
-Mr. Grubb and Mr. Alfson elected to participate in the plan.
-Mr. Grubb and Mr. Alfson elected to participate in the plan as of July 1, 1995 and January 1, 1996, respectively.
-During 1996, Mr. Grubb and Mr. Alfson deferred compensation of \$6,510, respectively, under the plan and additionally the Company accrued an aggregate liability of \$14,075 for each.
-The estimated annual benefit payable upon Mr. Grubb's and Mr. Alfson's retirement at age 65, assuming they (i) continue to be employed by the Company, (ii) continue to earn the same compensation each earned in 1996 and (iii) make all mandatory contributions under the plan, would be \$63,703 and \$61,591, respectively.
+Mr. Grubb and Mr. Freece are the only executive officers named in the Summary Compensation Table to participate in the plan.
+Mr. Grubb and Mr. Freece elected to participate in the plan as of July 1, 1995.
+During 1996, Mr. Grubb and Mr. Freece deferred compensation of \$6,510, respectively, under the plan and additionally the Company accrued an aggregate liability of \$14,075 for each.
+The estimated annual benefit payable upon Mr. Grubb's and Mr. Freece's retirement at age 65 assuming they (i) continue to be employed by the Company, (ii) continue to earn the same compensation he earned in 1996 and (iii) make all mandatory contributions under the plan, would be \$63,703 and \$44,243, respectively.

 Draloric Electronic GmbH, a German subsidiary of the Company ("Draloric"), has a noncontributory defined benefit pension plan governed under German law covering its management and executive employees.
-The pension benefit is 15% of accrued premiums paid by the employer, plus earnings on plan assets; each annual premium is 5.5% of annual salary and bonus of up to DM 24,000 (\$15,949\).
+The pension benefit is 15% of accrued premiums paid by the employer, plus earnings on plan assets; each annual premium is 5.5% of annual salary and bonus of up to DM 24,000 (\$15,949).
 The estimated annual benefit payable upon Dr. Paul's retirement at age 65 is DM 15,411 (\$10,241).
-Dr. Paul also has an individual contractual pension 65 based on his years of service (up to 25) and average salary and bonus in the highest 3 of his final 10 years of employment ("final average compensation").
+Dr. Paul also has an individual contractual pension arrangement with Draloric that will pay an annual benefit upon retirement at age 65 based on his years of service (up to 25) and average salary and bonus in the highest 3 of his final 10 years of employment ("final average compensation").
 The retirement benefit will not exceed 40% of such final average compensation.
 This pension is reduced by the amount of the pension benefit described above.
 Dr. Paul has voluntarily agreed to a maximum limit of DM 350,000 per year in respect of such final average compensation.
 Dr. Zandman may, however, in his sole discretion, elect to increase the DM 350,000 limitation to reflect Dr. Paul's actual salary and bonus, to take into account cost of living adjustments, or as he may otherwise deem appropriate.
 The following table shows the annual pension payable at age 65 based on years of service and level of final average compensation.
 At December 31, 1996, Dr. Paul had 19 years of service.